Cad Bane: The Clone Wars

-Cad Bane is introduced in the season one finale.
-He assembles a group of bounty hunters to free Ziro the Hutt from a Republic prison on Coruscant.
-Bane and his team infiltrate the Senate building and hold a group of senators hostage to demand Ziro's release.
-Their mission proves successful and the bounty hunters escape with Ziro in spite of Anakin Skywalker's attempt to stop them.
+Introduced in the season one finale, Cad Bane leads a group of bounty hunters in infiltrating the Senate building on Coruscant and holding a group of Republic senators hostage to demand the release of Ziro the Hutt.
+Bane's plan proves successful and the bounty hunters escape with Ziro in spite of Anakin Skywalker's attempt to stop them.

-Cad Bane makes his first chronological appearance in the season two premiere, in which he is hired by Darth Sidious to steal a Holocron from the Jedi Temple.
-He obtains the Holocron and the Kyber memory crystal needed to unlock it, killing Jedi Master Bolla Ropal in the process.
-Bane is given command of a Separatist fleet and subdues Ahsoka Tano in the ensuing space battle, using her as leverage to force Anakin to open the Holocron.
-Sidious asks Bane to use its information to find and kidnap several Force-sensitive younglings.
+Bane makes his first chronological appearance in the season two premiere, in which he is hired by Darth Sidious to steal a Holocron from the Jedi Temple.
+After obtaining the Holocron and killing Jedi Master Bolla Ropal, Bane is given command of a Separatist fleet and subdues Ahsoka Tano in the ensuing space battle, using her as leverage to force Anakin to unlock the Holocron.
+Bane is asked by Sidious to use its information to find and kidnap several Force-sensitive younglings.
 Despite being captured by the Jedi and forced to take them to the Holocron, Bane leads Obi-Wan Kenobi and Mace Windu into a trap and manages to escape.

-Season three details the events prior to and following Cad Bane's takeover of the Senate building in season one.
+Season three details the events prior to and following Bane's takeover of the Senate building in season one.
 Jabba the Hutt hires Bane to free Ziro as he possesses incriminating information about the Hutt crime families.
 Bane captures the droids C-3PO and R2-D2 to attain the schematics for the Senate building.
 Shortly after the mission's success, Ziro escapes from Jabba's clutches and Bane is rehired to hunt down the rogue Hutt.
 Bane finds Ziro's corpse on Teth, where he engages Obi-Wan and Quinlan Vos before fleeing.